PSST-Challenge/psstdata/README.md

 pip install psstdata
 ```

+This only installs python code.
+The data will be downloaded to `~/psst-data` upon first usage (see [Basic Usage](#basic-usage)).

 ## Contents

+### Data Packs
+The data retrieved by this tool is described in detail in each data pack's README file.
+A copy of those files is available in this repository for each of the [train](readme/train/README.md), [valid](readme/valid/README.md), and [test](readme/test/README.md) data packs.
+(These three files have only trivial differences.)

+### Additional Resources
-In addition to corpus downloading, this package contains a few additional resources that could get you set up more quickly.
+This tool also provides some additional resources to get you set up more quickly.
 These are referenced in the [baseline systems](https://github.com/PSST-Challenge/psstbaseline), which you are certainly welcome to use as an example or a jumping off point!

 (Key: `python reference` — [json file]())